OPERATING AND FINANCIAL REVIEW AND PROSPECTS

 Unless the context requires otherwise, the terms “CollPlant,” “we,” “us,” “our,” “the Company,” and similar designations refer to CollPlant Biotechnologies Ltd. and its wholly owned subsidiary CollPlant Ltd. References to “ordinary shares”, “ADSs”, “warrants” and “share capital” refer to the ordinary shares, ADSs, warrants and share capital, respectively, of CollPlant.

-References to “U.S. dollars” and “$” are to currency of the United States of America, and references to “NIS” are to New Israeli Shekels.
+References to “U.S. dollars” and “$” are to currency of the United States of America.
 References to “ordinary shares” are to our ordinary shares, par value NIS 1.50 per share.
 Our financial statements are prepared and presented in accordance with U.S. GAAP.
 Prior to 2019, we prepared our financial statements in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board.
 In 2019, we decided to adopt U.S. GAAP since our business activity is primarily in the U.S. as well as our activity in the U.S. capital markets.
 Our historical results do not necessarily indicate our expected results for any future periods.

 Certain information included in this discussion may be deemed to be “forward-looking statements” within the meaning of the Private Securities Litigation Reform Act of 1995 and other securities laws.
 Forward-looking statements are often characterized by the use of forward-looking terminology such as “may,” “will,” “expect,” “anticipate,” “estimate,” “continue,” “believe,” “should,” “intend,” “project” or other similar words, but are not the only way these statements are identified.